On Projective Representations of Finitely Generated Groups: Introduction

 \begin{definition} An $\alpha$-representation $(\rho, V)$ of a group $G$ is said to have finite weight if there exists a subgroup $H \subset G$ and an $\alpha$-representation $\psi : H \to \mathbb C^\times$ such that the space is a non-trivial finite dimensional space. \end{definition} The following result gives a complete characterization of monomial irreducible projective representations of a finitely generated nilpotent group. \begin{thm} An irreducible $\alpha$-representation $\rho$ of a finitely generated nilpotent group is monomial if and only if it has finite weight. \end{thm}

 For a proof of this result, see Section~\ref{representation}.
-To prove this result we show that the characterization of monomial irreducible projective representations of $G$ can be obtained from the corresponding characterization for the ordinary representations of its representation group.
+To prove this result, we show that the characterization of monomial irreducible projective representations of $G$ can be obtained from the corresponding characterization for the ordinary representations of its representation group.

-Our next result is a generalization of the well known result of Hall~\cite[Theorem 3.3]{Ha} which states that a polycyclic group $G$ has all irreducible representations finite dimensional if and only if $G$ is abelian by finite.
+Our next result is a generalization of the well known result of Hall~\cite[Theorem 3.2, Theorem 3.3]{Ha} which states that a polycyclic group $G$ has all irreducible representations finite dimensional if and only if $G$ is abelian by finite.
 We extend this result to projective representations.
-For $\alpha \in Z^2(G,\bC^\times)$, we say $G$ is {\it $\alpha$-finite} if every irreducible $\alpha$-representation of $G$ is finite dimensional.
+For a $2$-cocycle $\alpha$ of $G$, we say $G$ is {\it $\alpha$-finite} if every irreducible $\alpha$-representation of $G$ is finite dimensional.
 We obtain the following characterization of $\alpha$-finite polycyclic groups.

-\begin{thm} Let $G$ be a polycyclic group and $\alpha \in Z^2(G,\bC^\times)$.
-Then $G$ is $\alpha$-finite if and only if there is a normal abelian subgroup $N$ of $G$ such that $[\alpha_{\scriptscriptstyle N \times N}]$ is of finite order and $G/N$ is a finite group. \end{thm} The proof of this result is included in Section \ref{Fdim} and is built on generalizing the ideas of Hall for $\alpha = 1$ case.
-We conclude the last section by characterizing the finite dimensional irreducible $\alpha$-representations of discrete Heisenberg groups of rank one and infinite metacyclic groups.
-For infinite metacyclic groups $G$ we prove that the following three are equivalent:
+\begin{thm} Let $G$ be a polycyclic group and $\alpha$ be a $2$-cocycle of $G$.
+Then $G$ is $\alpha$-finite if and only if there is a normal abelian subgroup $N$ of $G$ such that $[\alpha|_{\scriptscriptstyle N \times N}]$ is of finite order and $G/N$ is a finite group. \end{thm} The proof of this result is included in Section \ref{Fdim} and is built on generalizing the ideas of Hall for $\alpha = 1$ case.
+We conclude by characterizing the finite dimensional irreducible $\alpha$-representations of discrete Heisenberg groups of rank one.